1) When calculating emissions: details matter

 We simplify Scope 3 measurement and benchmarking by providing 3 company-level emission factors and one industry-level emission factor out of the box, and guidance on the correct use case for each one.
 For example, using an emissions factor with upstream Scope 3 emissions included is appropriate for a procurement spend emissions calculator, but an asset manager evaluating automotive manufacturers should also consider downstream Scope 3 emissions to take vehicle efficiency into account.

-Industry average spend-based emission factors are often used in the first step of the emissions reduction journey to quickly identify areas of focus, and later to fill in gaps where primary data is not available.
+Industry average spend-based emission factors are often used in the first step of the emissions reduction journey to quickly identify areas of focus, and later to fill in gaps where primary data are not available.

 DitchCarbon provides 200 industry emission factors for 43 countries and 5 global regions.